 - Post-acute Vyvanse withdrawal symptoms may persist for several weeks or months

 - Vyvanse detox can be done several ways, including medically supervised detox, participation in an inpatient or outpatient program or at home

-Contact The Recovery Village Palm Beach today to speak with a representative about how addiction treatment can help you address your substance use disorder.
+Contact The Recovery Village Palm Beach at Baptist Health today to speak with a representative about how addiction treatment can help you address your substance use disorder.